FabioPINO/science-docs/index.md

 # Steady-state heat conduction

-A computational example of steady-state heat conduction in a lengthwise-insulated rod with internal heat production.
+A computational example of steady-state heat conduction in a lengthwise-insulated rod with internal heat production spiced up with a bit of Python!

 <sup>This PDF is still under construction.
 Check back soon!</sup>